leancodepl/corelibrary/docs/cqrs/command/index.md

 > **Tip:** More on ids can be found [here](../../domain/id/index.md).

-As you can see, the command handler is really simple - it just converts the command into new [aggregate], tracking who owns the project (`UserId` - they are the ones that have `CreateProject` permission).
+As you can see, the command handler is really simple - it just converts the command into new [aggregate], tracking who owns the project (`EmployeeId` - they are the ones that have `CreateProject` permission).
 That does not mean this is the only responsibility of the handlers (it's just an example), but there are some guidelines related to them:

 1. Keep them simple and testable, do not try to model whole flows with a single command.
 2. Commands should rely on aggregates to gather the data (try not to use queries inside command handlers).